 First of all, don’t panic!
-Maintain your poise by stepping back and restating the overarching question you are trying to answer.
-This gives you time to think and re-focus on the problem, rather than the issue of the mind blank.
+Maintain your poise by stepping back and restating the overarching question you’re trying to answer.
+This will give you time to think and re-focus on the problem.

 2. Break down the question

 Once you’ve restated the overarching question, break it down into solvable items or categories.
-For a math question, this might be the key variable you will need to solve.
-With a creativity question, this might be a few broad topics.
-For another question type, this might be the key steps in your approach.
+For a math question, this might include the key variable you need to solve.
+For another type of question, it might include the steps in your approach.

 3. Cover the items or categories you haven’t solved yet

-Finally, re-cap the items or categories you have already solved or covered, and then move on to the areas that still need attention.
+Finally, recap the items or categories that you’ve already solved or covered, and then move on to the areas that still require attention.

-More broadly, being able to lead the case reliably and confidently is one of the few dimensions that candidates can use to distinguish themselves among a high-calibre group of candidates.
-Case leadership is particularly important for candidate-led cases, where candidates are expected to chart their own path in solving the case.
+Case leadership is one of the few dimensions that will allow you to distinguish yourself from other high-caliber candidates and stand out in consulting interviews.
+It’s particularly important for candidate-led cases, where candidates are expected to chart their own path in solving the case.

-If you’re able to take ownership of the case, drive the conversation, and suggest next steps every step of the way, your interviewer will immediately see the value you could bring to the role of a consultant.
+If you’re able to take ownership of the case, drive the conversation, and suggest next steps at every stage, your interviewer will immediately see the value you could bring to the role of a consultant.
 It’s therefore vital to lead the conversation effectively, even if you suffer a mind blank during the case.